rust-lang/book/second-edition/nostarch/chapter15.md

 Listing 15-3: The error we get when attempting to define a recursive enum

-The error says this type 'has infinite size'.
+The error says this type ‘has infinite size’.
 Why is that?
-It's because we've defined `List` to have a variant that is recursive: it holds another value of itself.
-This means Rust can't figure out how much space it needs in order to store a `List` value.
-Let's break this down a bit: first let's look at how Rust decides how much space it needs to store a value of a non-recursive type.
+It’s because we’ve defined `List` to have a variant that is recursive: it holds another value of itself.
+This means Rust can’t figure out how much space it needs in order to store a `List` value.
+Let’s break this down a bit: first let’s look at how Rust decides how much space it needs to store a value of a non-recursive type.
 Recall the `Message` enum we defined in Listing 6-2 when we discussed enum definitions in Chapter 6: